 Here are some guidelines to screening a moving and transportation company:

-- Are they licensed, insured, and bonded?
 A moving and transportation company should be licensed by their state’s Department of Transportation, Bureau of Consumer Affairs, or Public Utilities Commission – it is easy to verify this information by a simple check online.
 If the company operates nationally, they should also be licensed by the Federal Department of Transportation.
 The company should also have their license numbers prominently display on their vehicles.
-An honest moving company will readily provide their insurance certificate and surety bond information.
+An honest moving company will readily provide their insurance certificate upon request.

 Moving is a life-altering event.
 Finding a moving company you can trust can be difficult, but by doing your homework and following the above guidelines, you will find a company that will treat you and your belongings with care and will help alleviate the stress.